 Sometimes a client pays you too much, or you accidentally over charge them.
 We know you’re an honest person and are going to credit them back, so we made sure there’s a simple way to do that in Streamtime.
+No matter if you are a small or large business, this feature can be incredibly important.
 Credit notes are very similar to invoices, but they have a negative amount, so it makes sense to treat them like invoices.

 Here’s how you can leverage the invoicing flow to create a credit note, send it and track it.